hamzahamidi/ajsf/README.md

 This should start a server with the example playground, which you can view in your browser at `http://localhost:4200`

-All the source code is in the `/src` folder.
-Inside that folder, you will find the following sub-folders:
+The source code is composed as the following:

-* `lib/src` - Angular JSON Schema Form main library
+* `projects/json-schema-form` - Angular JSON Schema Form main library
-* `lib/src/framework-library` - framework library
+* `projects/json-schema-form/src/lib/framework-library` - framework library
-* `lib/src/widget-library` - widget library
+* `projects/json-schema-form/src/lib/widget-library` - widget library
-* `lib/src/shared` - various utilities and helper functions
+* `projects/json-schema-form/src/lib/shared` - various utilities and helper functions
-* `demo` - the demonstration playground example application
+* `src` - the demonstration playground example application
-* `demo/assets/example-schemas` - JSON Schema examples used in the playground
+* `src/assets/example-schemas` - JSON Schema examples used in the playground

 If you want detailed documentation describing the individual functions used in this library, run `npm run docs` to generate TypeDoc documentation, and then look in the generated `/docs/api` folder.
 (Angular JSON Schema Form is still a work in progress, so right now this documentation varies from highly detailed to completely missing.)